AddressFinder/addressfinder-bigcommerce/README.md

 #### Installation instructions

 1. Log into the control panel for your site, and navigate to Store Setup > Design.
-(Storefront Design > My Themes)
 2. Your current theme will be displayed in the Themes tab; click Edit HTML/CSS to access your template files.
-(Edit the theme files) Install the plugin:
+Install the plugin:
-3. Find the **checkout_express.html** file  checkout.html > pages
+3. Find the **checkout_express.html** file
 4. Scroll to the bottom of the page
 5. Copy the following javascript snippet and paste it in just before the closing `</body>` tag